Guadalcanal, Solomon Islands - Things to Do in Guadalcanal

 Getting Around

 Transportation around Guadalcanal relies primarily on taxis, rental cars, and local buses.
-Taxis are readily available in Honiara but should be negotiated in advance for longer journeys around the island.
-Car rental is possible through local agencies for about $80-120 per day, though roads outside Honiara can be challenging and 4WD is recommended for remote areas.
-Local buses and trucks provide affordable transport to nearby villages and attractions for $2-5 per journey.
-For exploring multiple sites, hiring a driver-guide for $100-150 per day is often the most practical option, as they provide local knowledge and handle navigation on unmarked roads.
+Taxis are readily available in Honiara but should be negotiated in advance for longer journeys.
+Car rental agencies operate from the airport and city center, though roads outside Honiara can be challenging and 4WD vehicles are recommended for remote areas.
+Local buses and trucks provide inexpensive transport to nearby villages and attractions, while boat transfers are necessary for some coastal destinations.
+Many accommodations can arrange guided tours with transportation included.

 Where to Stay